Accused 9/11 conspirator kicked out of Guantanamo hearing again

 Pohl agreed to consider the motion and promised to address it in court on Thursday morning.

-Cheryl Bormann, defence attorney for suspected al Qaeda training camp leader Walid Binattash, said limited meeting hours at the prison and inconvenient flight schedules had interfered with her ability to defend her client.
+Cheryl Bormann, defense attorney for suspected al Qaeda training camp leader Walid Binattash, said limited meeting hours at the prison and inconvenient flight schedules had interfered with her ability to defend her client.

 "I want access to my client consistent with constitutional guarantees," she said.